darnrain/Lemon_Drop_Hi-Res/README.md

 Welcome to the worlds best & first 24/32bit QuadDAC in True Stereo!<br>

 What justifies this QuadDAC as the worlds best?
 It offers stereo.
 I know your saying, we already have stereo.
 I'm saying, no you don't.
 I could explain why.
 Why bother, people will believe what they want to believe.
 People didn't believe me when I said, I was programing my QuadDAC.
 People definitely are not going to believe me when I say, I reinvented stereo.
 It makes sense, it's hard to believe the unbelievable.
-Huh, I wonder if that means I have unbelievable computer skills, 34 years but who's counting.<br>
+Huh, I wonder if that means I have unbelievable computer skills, 34 years but who's counting. ;)<br>

 "You take the blue pill—the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill—you stay in Wonderland and I show you how deep the rabbit-hole goes."<br>
 — Morpheus<br>